gingerbeardman/bitbar-worldcup/README.md

 ![BitBar WorldCup](/bitbar-worldcup.png?raw=true "Screenshot")

-A blue match is completed.
-Current game shows elapsed time in the dropdown.
+Active game shows in menubar, using the FIFA abbreviations for that authentic feel 🙂.

+Completed and active games display goalscorers in dropdown.
+Completed games link to FIFA's [Official Match Reports](https://www.fifa.com/worldcup/matches/).

 All data comes from the [JSON WorldCup API](http://worldcup.sfg.io)